segmentstream-com/segmentstream-com.github.io/_docs/guides/json-feed-offline-data-import.md

 * `status` - The most recent order status (e.g. `received`, `shipped`, `delivered`, `refunded`, etc);
 * `userId` - unique identifier of the user that made an order;

-> Note: the structure is provided as a reference, you can add any other fields you need.
+> Note: here is provided minimal schema for stitching online and offline orders, but you can add any other fields you need.

 There are two different approaches to how this CRM data can be exported to the NDJSON feed.